Is pink eye a symptom of COVID-19, a cold or the flu?

 The good news is that only about 1% to 3% of coronavirus patients get conjunctivitis, according to the AAO.

-Coronavirus is front and center right now, but you may not have heard of the most common cause of viral pink eye : adenoviruses.
+Coronavirus is still front and center since 2020, but you may not have heard of the most common cause of viral pink eye: adenoviruses.

 The symptoms of adenovirus infection can resemble a cold or the flu and may include:

-Conjunctivitis symptoms typically involve a red, injected eye, a watery discharge and a sandy, gritty feeling in the eye.
+Conjunctivitis symptoms typically involve a red, infected eye, a watery discharge and a sandy, gritty feeling in the eye.

 Adenoviruses are the group of viruses that cause the common cold and many other common upper respiratory conditions.